DreamCobbler/fiction-dl/README.md

 **fiction-dl** is a command-line utility designed to download works of (fan)fiction from the web and save them in a few portable file formats.
 It requires a [Python](https://www.python.org/) interpreter installed, version 3.8 or higher.

-The application currently supports almost two dozen websites and six output file formats; the latter being (single-file) HTML, ODT, PDF, EPUB and MOBI.
+The application currently supports almost two dozen websites and six output file formats; the latter being: HTML, ODT, PDF, EPUB and MOBI.
 It's able to download images found in story content, as well as capable of applying basic typographic corrections to the content itself.

 ## ✿ Table of Contents